 An operating system consists of various fundamental programs which are needed by your computer so that it can communicate and receive instructions from users; read and write data to hard disks, tapes, and printers; control the use of memory; and run other software.
 The most important part of an operating system is the kernel.
-In a GNU/Linux system, Linux is the kernel component.
+In a GNU/Linux system, Linux is the kernel Prepared by Dr.S.Veni, Department of CS,CA & IT, KAHE Page 1/35 component.
 The rest of the system consists of other programs, many of which were written by or for the GNU Project.